mmu-webdesign/IWD-web-term2/rwd-week-4.md

 }
 ```

-- `flex: 33%;` ensures that each of our `<figure>`'s takes up a third of the space.
+- `flex: 33%;` ensures that each of our `<figure>`s takes up a third of the space.
 With three images of the same size we won't see much difference.
-- `padding: 20px;` gives each of our `<figure>`'s some padding all around.
+- `padding: 20px;` gives each of our `<figure>`s some padding all around.
 - and finally `background: white;` applies a background to each `<figure>`.

 *The padding and colour can be adjusted later to best fit your design as your work progresses*.

 >Save and view.

-Once we expand past our `min-width` our three `<figure>`'s now sit nicely side by side. *If they don't, rewind to see what has gone wrong*.
+Once we expand past our `min-width` our three `<figure>`s now sit nicely side by side. *If they don't, rewind to see what has gone wrong*.

 The only remaining issue is that our background colour (white) looks like one big block.
-We can remedy this with a a little clever CSS.
+We can remedy this with a little clever CSS.

-The final touch is to add a left margin to any of your `<figure>`'s (with their class of `.an-image`) that come after another `<figure>`.
+The final touch is to add a left margin to any of your `<figure>`s (with their class of `.an-image`) that come after another `<figure>`.

 To do this we add the following to your media query:
 ```